 It’s worth mentioning, too, that Design Sprint 2.0 keeps the intrinsic benefits of the Design Sprint approach intact.
 It’s still extremely valuable to have a diverse team in one room, working together, building consensus and buy-in through all levels of the business.
 Even though 2.0 gives the team less time together, we still felt the group developed the empathy and alignment that’s a key outcome of the original framework.

-The most obvious disadvantage of Design Sprint 2.0 our team identified was simply how intense and feverish the process is.
+The most obvious disadvantage of Design Sprint 2.0 our team identified was simply how intense and feverish the process is (it’s intense!).
 The pressure to deliver is sky-high, and the condensed timeframe means things can get scrappy.
 Think endless post-it notes, debates cut short, prototypes cut and pasted on every available surface…

 The curtailed timeline also introduces other potential pitfalls.
-For example, it’s important that everyone attending knows in advance as much as possible about the problem or product you’ll be looking at.
+For example, everyone attending must know in advance as much as possible about the problem or product you’ll be looking at.
 There just isn’t time in the process to get people up to speed.
 Likewise, the tight time-boxing puts ever more pressure on the facilitator or moderator.
 It can be tempting to let things run if good work is being done, but you really do need to be disciplined and stick to the programme.